Affabel Partridge: Career

 Then hawk shall lose and partridge hit.

+It is thought that Affabel Partridge used the device of a bird as his hallmark.
+A silver gilt salt belonging to the Vintner's Company with the bird mark and London hallmarks for 1569/70 may his work.
+The salt is decorated with renaissance ornament and emblematic figures of virtues derived from German patterns.
+The early history of the salt is unknown.
+Records show that Partridge provided similar objects.
 In 1576 Partridge supplied three gilt salts with "a cover of the French making".
 "Affabell Partrydge" signed the vestry minutes of Stepney parish twice in 1583 and probably died in that year.

 Partridge lent money to a goldbeater Robert Mabbe, a son of the goldsmith John Mabbe, taking as security a share of the Tabard Inn, Southwark.

 Partridge and Brandon were succeeded as royal goldsmiths by Richard Martin and Hugh Kayle.

 Family

 He is said to have married (1) Anne Fildus, (2) Margery Gilbard.
 His third wife was Denise or Dionise, the widow of John Owtred who held land in Havering.
 His children included: